lyntco/lyntco.github.io/_posts/2025-11-04-UI Week 2 day 2 Prototyping Boba Tycoon continued.md

 To be able to click and hold and drag an element up a track up or down, and once released to ease back to 0.
 It can probably just be a regular `VisualElement` with event callbacks registered.

-I am also not 100% sold on this one slider so Ive added the multi ones on the side for my to test out myself as is easy to implement.
+I am also not 100% sold on this one slider so I've added the multi ones on the side for my to test out myself as is easy to implement.

 ![Desktop View]({{ site.url }}/assets/img/posts/2025-11-04/boba-sliders01.png){: w="400" }
 _Sliders everywhere_